lwdl/lwdl/README.md

 ```
 We create a object named Person, within that Person Object, we set variables within the object.

-Variables being, a string, age , and a function.
+Variables being, a string, int , and a function.

-the @ key is used to tell the parser, that the object is a void type.
+( the @ key is used to tell the parser, that the object is a function. )